zedritsch/ci-script/README.md

 Conditional     | `4`
 ----------------|----
-`if`            | Evaluates the expression and if true, statements inside the body are executed `do`            | Skips the first evaluation of a loop or the given number of evaluations `while`         | Evaluates the expression and while true, statements inside the body are executed `for`           | Traverse through an array
+`if`            | Evaluates the expression and if true, statements inside the body are executed `for`           | Traverse through an array
+`while`         | Evaluates the expression and while true, statements inside the body are executed `until`         | Statements inside the body are executed and repeated until the expression is false

 Flow Control    | `4`
 ----------------|----